jonnyhuck/gitsum/README.md

 Local or remote repos can be analysed, local repos will be read directly, whereas remotes will be cloned into a temporary directory.
 Remote URLs can be in the form `https://...` or `git@...`, but the latter will be required if you want to make use of SSH keys (instead of typing in credentials).

 ### Usage
+#### Run Directly
 Call the script directly simply by passing the path or url of a Git repository as the first argument:

 `python gitsum.py <repo path or url>` e.g., `python gitsum.py https://github.com/jonnyhuck/gitsum`.

 If you just want to test it, running `python gitsum.py` with no argument will run the analysis for this repository.

+#### Call as a Library
+See `process_course.py` for an example where you read Student IDs and Git URLs from a spreadsheet.
+Each repo is cloned, and files are added for the GitSum output and the output of running the `assessment1.py` file.

 ### Example Output
 The script ereturns a list of all of the commits in the form (date, inserted lines, removed lines, message).
 It then provides a summary of the commits, including the number, timespan, mean insertions per commmit and the commit with the greatest net insertions: